Kotor Old Town parking

 Conclusion

 Parking in Kotor Old Town requires some planning, especially during the busy summer months.
 Opting for city-managed parking lots or seeking out the limited free parking spots can make your visit smoother.
+It's important to remember that Kotor doesn’t have underground parking like some other cities in Montenegro.
+If you see parking spaces marked in white, they are most likely paid parking, and if marked in yellow, parking is prohibited.
+Don’t risk getting a fine and having to search for your car at the impound lot—it will save you time and money.
+Tow services across Montenegro work like clockwork, without any delays.
 Once parked, the charm and beauty of Kotor Old Town are best explored on foot, allowing visitors to fully immerse themselves in its historic and scenic beauty.
+Have a wonderful trip to Montenegro!

 About author